LeastAuthority/magic-crystal/protocol.md

 The Shard for this Custodian is offered as filename ``<purpose>.shard`` where "purpose" is the freeform string stored with this backup session.

-The Custodian accepts the Shard and stores it locally under an associated petname (this is a **different** pentame from the sender, as it is only seen by the Custodian).
+The Custodian accepts the Shard and stores it locally under an associated petname (this is a **different** pentame from the sender as it is only seen by the Custodian).
 Once the Custodian accepts the file and it is successfully transferred, the local copy of the Shard is deleted.
 This marks that petname as complete.
 If the transfer fails for any reason, the local Shard copy is retained.